-[para 64] The Public Body disagrees with the Third Party.
-The Public Body states that to the best of its knowledge, the personal information within the records is accurate and reliable.
+[para 63] The Public Body disagrees with the Third Party.
+The Public Body states that to the best of its knowledge, the personal information within the records is accurate.

-[para 65] The Applicant states that the differences in responsive records identified by the Public Body and another government department do not suggest that the personal information at issue is inaccurate or unreliable.
+[para 64] The Applicant states that the differences in responsive records identified by the Government departments do not suggest the personal information at issue is inaccurate or unreliable.

-[para 66] In Order 97-002, the former Commissioner held that the reference to accuracy in section 17(5)(g) refers to whether the records contain a correct reflection of the personal information received or provided.
+[para 65] In Order 97-002, the former Commissioner held that the reference to accuracy in section 17(5)(g) refers to whether the records contain a correct reflection of the personal information received or provided.
 The focus is whether the comments or information is accurately recorded, not on the accuracy of the comments or information recorded.

-[para 67] I find that there is insufficient evidence before me that the personal information that remains at issue is likely to be inaccurate or unreliable.
-Although the responsive records identified by the Public Body may vary from those records identified as responsive by Alberta Economic Development, this, in and of itself, does not suggest that the Public Body's records are inaccurate or unreliable.
+[para 66] I find that there is insufficient evidence before me that the Third Party's personal information is likely to be inaccurate or unreliable.
+Although the responsive records may vary between Government departments, this, in and of itself, is insufficient to conclude that the Public Body's records are inaccurate or unreliable.
 It is conceivable that different government departments would have custody of different records.
 I do not find that section 17(5)(g) is a relevant circumstance in this inquiry.
+I have also reviewed the Applicant's access request to determine if it specifically excluded information regarding the Third Party's repayment of expenses.
+I find that the access request did not exclude this information.